7. Assessment and Management of Dysphagia and Malnutrition following Stroke

-- Meeting nutritional and fluid needs orally while supporting alterations in food texture and fluid consistency recommended by a speech-language pathologist or other trained professional [Evidence Level B]
+- Meeting nutritional and fluid needs orally while supporting alterations in food texture and fluid consistency recommended by a dietitian, speech-language pathologist or other trained professional, as appropriate [Evidence Level B];

 - Enteral nutrition support in patients who cannot safely swallow or meet their nutrient and fluid needs orally [Evidence Level B].

 - Nasogastric feeding tubes should be replaced by gastric-jejunum tube (GJ-tube) if the patient requires a prolonged period of enteral feeding [Evidence Level B].

 - The decision to proceed with enteral nutrition support, i.e. tube feeding, should be made as early as possible after admission, usually within the first three days of admission in collaboration with the patient, family (or substitute decision maker), and the interdisciplinary team [Evidence Level B].

 The published estimates of the incidence of stroke-related dysphagia vary widely from 19% to 65% in the acute stage of stroke, depending on the lesion location, timing and selection of assessment methods.
 The presence of dysphagia is important clinically because it has been associated with increased mortality and medical complications, including pneumonia.
 The risk of pneumonia has been shown to be 3 times higher when patients are dysphagic.
 Stroke-related pneumonia is fairly common with estimates that range from 5% to 26%, depending on diagnostic criteria.
 Patients with dysphagia often do not receive sufficient caloric intake, which may result in poorer outcomes as a result of malnutrition.